 - Sliders or mini hamburgers.
 Homemade burger patties with minced beef or chicken, on bread rolls with loads of chopped salads.
 Let kids make their own burgers by setting up buns, meat patties and salads on a table.

 - Quiches or frittatas.

 - Mini meatballs and dipping sauce.

-- Make a colourful fruit and sweets platter and top it with healthy sweet dips, bliss balls, raw slices, mini muffins and anything else you like.
+- Make a colourful fruit and sweets platter!
+Top it with healthy dips like chocolate avocado and bliss balls, slices, frozen chocolate coated banana pops, mini banana muffins, chocolate zucchini muffins and anything else!